drudge/passport-twitter-token/README.md

 );
 ```

-#### Performing Twitter Reverse Auth Step 1 Server-side
+#### Performing Twitter Reverse Auth Step 1 Server-Side

 To remove the need to embed the consumer secret in your client application, you can setup a
-route in route application to perform step 1 for you.
+route to perform step 1 on the server-side.

 For example, as route in an [Express](http://expressjs.com/)
 application using the [request](https://github.com/mikeal/request) module: